We are a Public Benefit Corporation.

 Join our team on an e-mission—to reduce emissions—and clean up the mess humans have made so we can stop wasting precious resources and time, regenerate and re-wild nature, so she in turn can support all life on this miraculous planet.
 When it comes to environmental news our team will pick up where the networks stop.
 That means going deeper and wider on many more eco-facts, and bringing the eco solutionaries directly to you.

-You can help by following us on social media, subscribing to our YouTube Channel, sharing our content, and giving us funds to help keep the lights on so we can bring to you the top minds, top stories, and best practices to think and be green.
-We are fleshing out our skeleton crew right now so come back for new updates.
-You can join our mailing list too, we don't send out many emails during the year because we are focused on making videos, vlogs, and blogs.
+You can help by following us on social media, subscribing to our YouTube Channel, sharing our content, and supporting us to help keep the lights on so we can bring to you the top minds, top stories, and best practices to think and be green.
+You can join our mailing list too for the latest!

-The origin of the disease was from the tailpipes of the cars he had been saving from the scrap yard.
+The origin of his Cancer was from the tailpipes of the cars he had been saving from the scrap yard.
 While battling for his life, he began sketching out what is now GreenTV® to advocate for clean, Green living.
 The entrepreneur has now dedicated himself to assisting with an efficacious transition to clean transportation.